deg-skeletor/deg-skeletor.github.io/README.md

 * Workflow and static asset management
 * Local server/middleware creation

+Skeletor's modularity and core API means anyone can write and configure their own plugins, too!

 ### Installation
 In order to run Skeletor from the command line, you'll want to install [Skeletor CLI](https://github.com/deg-skeletor/skeletor-cli) globally via NPM: